Siggerud/Self_stabilizing_robot/readme.md

 ### Future ideas
 * Add distance sensor to the sides and below car
-* Make it possible to control car with an xBox controller
+* Make it possible to control car with an xBox controller - Done
 * Creating a setup file for all installations

 ## Prerequisites